Take a Picture of the Moon (Digital or Not)

 There are two reasons behind these simple rules.
 First, your metering circuitry will average the exposure over the night sky (most of the frame) and the bright Moon in the center.
 This will result in a hopelessly overexposed frame.
 Even if you have a spot-metering mode in your camera, you'll not avoid this, unless you are using a 400 mm or greater focal length.

-Remember that the effects of camera vibrations caused by the SLR mirror are amplified proportionally to the lens focal length.
+If you are using an SLR, remember that the effects of camera vibrations caused by the mirror are amplified proportionally to the lens focal length.
 If your camera has mirror lockup (mirror going up some time before the actual exposure), use it, especially for EFL of 300 mm or more.

 Note: the Moon's apparent motion (about 360 degrees per day, or 1/4 of a degree per minute, or one Moon diameter per two minutes) is much too slow to be a concern at the shutter speeds we're talking about.
 For example, with the Moon diameter being about 1200 pixels in the picture above, we would need to expose at about 1/10 s to get a one-pixel motion blur.
 And this is with a 1600 mm effective focal length, and an eight-megapixel image size!